Last Updated on

-It isn’t always clear that a lender site you land on is a loan matching service or loan connecting service) doesn’t lend money nor broker any loans.
-Instead, they match or connect you with one or more lenders which will likely purchase your loan application.
+A loan matching service (loan connecting service) doesn’t lend money nor broker any loans.
+Instead, they match or connect you with one or more lenders who will likely purchase your loan application.

-Pros of a loan matching service
+Pros of a loan matching service:

-Cons of a loan matching service
+Cons of a loan matching service:

 - You may receive unwanted emails and calls from other companies.

 You can compare loan matching services and online direct lenders right here:

 Online Direct Lenders

 Some lender may not serve loans in your state, so be sure to check the lender’s site for your qualification.
 You can also use our lender search tool to find our recommended online direct lenders for your State.

 When you complete their secured online application, the company will assess your creditworthiness and other criteria to evaluate their lending risk.
 If they think you have a higher risk rating from their quick online evaluation, based on your profile, they will give you a higher interest rate loan.

 On the other hand, if you have a lower risk rating, you can be approved with a lower-interest rate loan.